 First, as I told you, the Primary Variant is always in the action.
 Whatever you do, the Primary is affected.
 When you move the sliders of a tool or change a value, it only affects the Primary, not the Other Variants.
 This way you can individually adjust an image within a selection; you do not have to break up a selection.

 For the second and third remark below, I must tell you something about a switch, a toggle.
 It is the Edit All Selected Variants toggle and you can find it in the Edit menu and on the toolbar.
-By default it is On and then the the second and third remark apply.
+By default, it is On and then the second and third remark applies.

 Third, actions like delete, export, move, and clone affect all selected variants equally.
 Also when you apply a preset or style (predefined adjustments), all variants are affected equally.

 But, with the toggle Edit All Selected Variants switched Off, only the Primary is affected.
 This allows you to export or move just a single variant while retaining a selection, or apply a preset to only one variant: the Primary.

 In a series of similar images, you like to select the best, as quickly as possible.
 You can display up to twelve variants in the Viewer, but Capture One has another trick up its sleeve: the Compare Variant.

 Where the Primary is King, the Compare Variant is the Queen for sure, having the beauty and the cleverness.